Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2

 \subsection{PEEM experiments}

-All PEEM experiments were performed under ultra-high vacuum ($<1 \times 10^{-10}\,\mathrm{mbar}$) using a photoelectron microscope from Focus GmbH.
+All PEEM experiments were performed under ultra-high vacuum ($<1 \times 10^{-10}\,\mathrm{mbar}$) using a photoemission electron microscope from Focus GmbH.
 The microscope has a spatial resolution better than $40$ nm.
-One-photon photoemission microscopy (1P-PEEM) was carried out with a $100\,\mathrm{W}$ broadband mercury arc lamp ($h\nu \le 5.1$ eV) under grazing incidence ($65\,\mathrm{^{\circ}}$ to the surface normal) to locate the \ce{MoOCl2} flakes on the surface and obtain an overview of the flake geometry (Figure S12B).
+One-photon photoemission microscopy (1P-PEEM) was carried out with a $100\,\mathrm{W}$ broadband mercury arc lamp ($h\nu \le 5.1$ eV) under grazing incidence ($65\,\mathrm{^{\circ}}$ to the surface normal) to locate the MoOCl$_2$ flakes on the surface and obtain an overview of the flake geometry (Figure 15B).

 Initially unoccupied intermediate states, such as plasmon resonances, may be pumped and probed in nP-PEEM (with $n \ge 2$) so that they may contribute to the PEEM signal.
 Monochromatic nP-PEEM ($n=4$) experiments were conducted with fundamental ($1.35 \le \mathrm{1h \nu} \le 1.9$ eV, $5-30\,\mathrm{nJ}$ pulse energy, $30-40\,\mathrm{fs}$ pulse duration) of a home-built optical parametric amplifier (OPA).
 The OPA was pumped by the second harmonic ($2 \mathrm{h \nu} = 2.4$ eV) of a Coherent Monaco with a repetition rate of $4\,\mathrm{MHz}$.
 The laser spot sizes on the sample were approximately $300$ to $1000$ $\mu m^2$.
-For all time resolved results presented in this manuscript with excitation $h\nu = 1.6$ eV, photoemission from \ce{MoOCl2} is a 4PPE process, as shown in Figure S16.
+For all time resolved results presented in this manuscript with excitation $h\nu = 1.6$ eV, photoemission from MoOCl$_2$ is a 4PPE process, as shown in Supplementary Figure 16.

-The linearly polarized laser beam was directed to the sample either at near-normal incidence ($4\,\mathrm{^{\circ}}$ to the surface normal) via a rhodium mirror inside the microscope column (see Fig. \ref{fig:material_technique_overview}C).
-In this configuration, the laser polarization is effectively in the plane of the sample surface. $\mathrm{\lambda/2}$ waveplates were used to tune the in-plane laser polarization with respect to the edges of the \ce{MoOCl2} flakes.
-Details of laser polarization calibration can be found in references \citet{JoshiKing2022, SpellbergKing} and in the Supplementary Information.
+The linearly polarized laser beam was directed to the sample either at near-normal incidence ($4\,\mathrm{^{\circ}}$ to the surface normal) via a rhodium mirror inside the microscope column (see Figure 1B).
+In this configuration, the laser polarization is effectively in the plane of the sample surface. $\mathrm{\lambda/2}$ waveplates were used to tune the in-plane laser polarization with respect to the edges of the MoOCl$_2$ flakes.
+Details of laser polarization calibration can be found in references \citet{JoshiKing2022, SpellbergKing} and in the Supplementary Figure 17.